 - and through the Source Notes under each section of the act.

 The “Versions” tool of the e-Laws website is a great way to view historical versions of consolidated legislation.
-Simply click one of the listed hyperlinked date ranges to view a snapshot of how that act read during that period of time. e-Laws provides historical versions of consolidated legislation going back until January 2, 2004.
+Simply click one of the listed hyperlinked date ranges to view a snapshot of how that act read during that period of time.
+Depending on the act, e-Laws provides historical versions of consolidated legislation going back as far as 2001.

 2. “Legislative History”

 Near the top of every consolidated act you will find a section that reads “Legislative History”.
 Here, you can find a list of cites to acts that have affected the current act in some way (whether through amendment, repeal or enactment) since the Revised Statutes of Ontario 1990.
-This is helpful when looking to trace an act back to before the “Versions” cut-off date of 2004.
+This is helpful when looking to trace an act back to before the “Versions” cut-off date.

 3. Source Notes